shanec-/generator-nullfactory-xrm/generators/app/templates/README.md

 ## Getting Started

-Ensure that the NuGet packages in the `Nullfactory.Xrm.Tooling` project are refreshed by running the following command:
+Execute the `_RunFirst.ps1` powershell script located in the generated root folder.
+This script would restore and update the packages used by the `Nullfactory.Xrm.Tooling`

 ```
-Update-Package -reinstall -Project Nullfactory.Xrm.Tooling
+.\_RunFirst.ps1
 ```

-### Pull the CRM Solution into the Project Structure
+### Pull the CRM Solution into the project structure

 When the CRM solution needs to be pulled down into the project structure, execute the script located at `Nullfactory.Xrm.Tooling\Scripts\Pull-CrmSolution.Param.ps1`.